TeamEngine/react-test/README.md

 - Naming
 - Structure
-- A sound understanding of the basics (JSX, properties, hooks etc)
+- A sound understanding of the basics (JSX, hooks, redux etc)
-- Choice and usage of components
+- Usage of components
 - User interaction - feedback

 ## Testing

 We would like to see the existing cypress test suite extended to test/verify functionality added by you.
-Documentation can be found [here](https://www.cypress.io/).
+Documentation can be found [here](https://docs.cypress.io/guides/overview/why-cypress).

 ### Running tests